The Phil Silvers Show: Premise

 Bilko's swindles were usually directed toward (or behind the back of) Col. John T. Hall, the overmatched and beleaguered post commander who had early in his career been nicknamed "Melon Head".
 Despite his flaws and weaknesses, Col. Hall would get the best of Bilko just often enough to establish his credentials as a wary and vigilant adversary.
-The colonel would often be shown looking fretfully out his window, worried without explanation or evidence, simply because he knew that Bilko was out there somewhere, planning something.
+The colonel would frequently be shown looking out his window, worried without explanation or evidence, simply because he knew that Bilko was out there somewhere, planning something.
 The colonel's wife, Nell (Hope Sansberry), had only the kindest thoughts toward Bilko, who would shamelessly flatter her whenever he met her.

 Bilko and Hall were not always adversaries.
 In an episode entitled "The Court Martial" (1956), Bilko tries to assist the colonel in setting a speed record for inducting new recruits, which accidentally results in a private's pet chimpanzee being enrolled.
 The animal's failure to answer when addressed by the phrase "Hurry!
 Speak Up!" is soon misheard and interpreted as being his name, "Harry Speakup", continuing the error and the imposture.
 Harry passes the medical and psychiatric exams, receives a uniform, and is formally sworn in.
 With the superior officers in a panic, Bilko saves the day by orchestrating an honorable discharge for the chimpanzee.

 The show's setting changed with the fourth season, when the men of Fort Baxter were reassigned to Camp Fremont in California.
 This mass transfer was explained in storyline as being orchestrated by Bilko, who had discovered a map showing a gold deposit near the abandoned army post.
 One reason for the change from Kansas was so that the series could more plausibly bring in guest stars from nearby Hollywood, such as Dean Martin, Mickey Rooney, Diana Dors and Lucille Ball.
-Silvers even played himself in an hourlong episode.
+Silvers played himself in one hourlong episode.